fastn-community/hero-design-template/README.md

 ### 2. Implement Hero Components

-In the "DEFINE YOUR Hero COMPONENTS" section, you will find placeholders for implementing the Hero components of your Hero.
+In the "DEFINE YOUR HERO COMPONENTS" section, you will find placeholders for implementing the Hero components of your Hero.

-For the `Hero` component, you need to use the following Heros (Hero details):
+For the `Hero` component, you need to use the following headers (Hero details):

-**Note:** These Heros will be used by the users for filling in their information.
-It's mandatory to use all these Heros while creating your component.
+**Note:** These headers will be used by the users for filling in their information.
+It's mandatory to use all these headers while creating your component.

+#### Hero stack

+A Hero stack component typically arrange its elements in stack form, i.e. one after other. *The name of component is `stack`.*

+#### Hero Left stack

+A Hero left stack component typically positioned its elements to the left in stack form. *The name of component is `left-stack`.*

+#### Hero Heading Left

+A Hero Heading Left component aligns its the main heading or text content
+to the left side of the screen. *The name of component is `heading-left`.*

+#### Hero Heading Right

+A Hero Heading Right component aligns its the main heading or text content
+to the right side of the screen. *The name of component is `heading-right`.*

+#### Hero Heading Center

+A Hero Heading Right component aligns its the main heading or text content
+to the center side of the screen. *The name of component is `heading-center`.*

+The following properties are available for `Hero Left stack`, `Hero Heading Left`, `Hero Heading Right` and `Hero Heading Center` components:

 - `title`: your title
 - `subtitle`: your body